 - Weight gain.

-Women - Benefits of progesterone supplementation
+Benefits of natural progesterone supplementation for women

 - Relief from PMS symptoms that you "just had to put up with".